IcYy17/Solyn-Website2/README.md

 - **Typography**: Poppins font family
 - **Hosting**: Ready for Vercel deployment

-## 🎯 About Solyn
+## 🎯 About Sevii

-Solyn is a motivational quotes app designed to provide:
+Sevii is a motivational quotes app designed to provide:

 - **Daily Inspiration** - Curated quotes with streak tracking
 - **AI Companion** - Personalized motivation based on your mood and goals